Updated June 22, 2020.

 Added bonus: duffles and backpacks can squeeze into some small overhead bins on planes, trains, and automobiles.
 I’ve been permitted to keep my bags with me (always the goal) instead of surrendering them to many a flight crew!
 I’m not a fan of checking my bags, even plane side, because it slows me down, especially for tight connections!
 It’s easier to be flexible if your luggage is with you.

-It is my own opinion that roller boards are the worst.
-I always kick them when I roll them behind me, they are not flexible because of the hard case (and thus cannot fit into overhead bins on small planes), you have to be holding it with one hand at all times, and they are always heavier before you even pack them than a non-roller board.
+It is my own opinion that roll-aboards are the worst.
+I always kick them when I roll them behind me, they are not flexible because of the hard frame (and thus cannot fit into overhead bins on small planes), you have to be holding it with one hand at all times, and they are always heavier before you even pack them than any other luggage option.
 Some people need to be able to roll their bag instead of carry it, sure, but if you’re physically able to carry your luggage, I recommend doing that.

 That said, if you want to check a bag or have to check it because of unallowable items (like liquids more than 3 ounces or that Swiss army knife you picked up as a souvenir in Zurich), this is definitely your best bet.
 Because they are more solid than a backpack or duffle bag, they will keep your luggage safe and secure.
 Have you seen the way luggage gets man-handled going to and from the plane?
 What if your bag gets stuck on the bottom of a stack of 10?
 The harder bag will keep your valuables from getting smushed.